philfung/reward-scope/README.md

 * **Run `robometer`**

-     Compute the robometer reward on the same video file and populate this github repo with the results by following the instructions [here](https://github.com/philfung/robometer?tab=readme-ov-file#usage).
+     Follow instructions [here](https://github.com/philfung/robometer?tab=readme-ov-file#usage).
+This will compute the robometer reward on the same video file and populate this github repo with the data.

 4. View the results in your browser: